Levels of Measurement

 Data recorded at the ratio level of measurement are based on a scale with a known unit of measurement and a meaningful interpretation of zero on the scale.
 Almost all quantitative variables are recorded on the ratio level of measurement.

-Examples of level of measurements
+Examples of levels of measurement

 Examples of Nominal Level of Measurement